LadyCaro/Cheatsheets/terminal_cheatsheet.md

     - show list of branches that exist locally

 - git init
-    - Creates a .git folder
+    - Creates a .git folder in cd
 &nbsp;

 &nbsp;